 Gum disease is also known as periodontitis, and is a serious condition that destroys the gum’s soft tissue and may even weaken the bone around the teeth.
 At its worse, periodontitis can cause loss of teeth, and strokes and heart attacks have been linked back to gum disease.

-is a fairly common condition that many people deal with, treatment and prevention can be simple when handled correctly.
-If you are concerned that you have this condition and want a professional opinion from a periodontist in Traverse, MI
+While gum disease is a fairly common condition that many people deal with, treatment and prevention can be simple when handled correctly.
+If you are concerned that you have this condition and want a professional opinion from a periodontist in Traverse, MI, we can help.

 Increasing the Risk of Gum Disease